WilliamThyer/williamthyer.github.io/_posts/2021-04-11-bike_networks.md

 ![](https://williamthyer.github.io/images/bike_networks/no_ratio.png)

 ## The Best and Worst Bike Cities
 My next goal was to find the best and worst bike infrastructures in major U.S. cities.
-I'm sure there are a lot of interesting network connectivity analyses I could use to quantify the quality of cycleway network.
+I'm sure there are a lot of interesting network connectivity analyses I could use to quantify the quality of cycleway network, but I won't attempt those for now.

 For the time being, I decided a very straightforward approach would just be to calculate the ratio of roads to cycleways.
 If the ratio is 1:1, that means there's as much driving infrastructure as there is bike infrastructure.
 What a dream!